AnonymouX47/term-image/README.md

 - Browse multiple images and directories (recursively) [TUI]
 - Adjustable image grids [TUI]
 - Context-based controls [TUI]
-- Dynamic controls (context actions are disabled and enabled dynamically) [TUI]
 - Customizable controls and configuration options
-- Automatic adjustment upon terminal resize [TUI]
 - Smooth and performant experience
-- Takes advantage of both concurrency and parallelism
-- Image deletion [TUI]
-- Notification system
-- Detailed logging system
 - and more... :grin:

 ### How does this project compare with similar ones?
 As far as I know, the only aspect of this project that any other currently existing project can be compared with is the CLI.

-I prefer to leave comparisons to the users (you won't be disappointed :smiley:).
+I prefer to leave comparisons to the users.

 ## Demo